 It’s a rapidly moving market – the incentives, the economics, the technology.
 Even the batteries themselves are constantly changing and advancing.
 Previously, an 8kWh battery was the size of a shipping container; now it’s the size of a chest of drawers.

 With all this constantly evolving technology, you may be wondering when it’s the right time to invest.
 We’re here to help.

 Speak to our team

-Get in touch with our Electric Assets team who can advise and support you with your battery storage and energy optimisation opportunities.Contact our Electric Assets team
+Get in touch with our Electric Assets team who can advise and support you with your energy optimisation opportunities.Contact our Electric Assets team